louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 Doxycycline is indicated for treatment of infections caused by the following gram-negative bacteria, when bacteriologic testing indicates appropriate susceptibility to the drug:

-Escherichia coli .
+Escherichia coli.
-Enterobacter aerogenes .
+Enterobacter aerogenes.
 Shigella species.
 Acinetobacter species.
-Respiratory tract infections caused by Haemophilus influenzae .
+Respiratory tract infections caused by Haemophilus influenzae.
 Respiratory tract and urinary tract infections caused by Klebsiella species.

 Doxycycline is indicated for treatment of infections caused by the following gram-positive microorganisms when bacteriologic testing indicates appropriate susceptibility to the drug:

 Upper respiratory infections caused by Streptococcus pneumoniae.
-Anthrax due to Bacillus anthracis, including inhalational anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis .
+Anthrax due to Bacillus anthracis, including inhalational anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis.

 When penicillin is contraindicated, doxycycline is an alternative drug in the treatment of the following infections:

-Uncomplicated gonorrhea caused by Neisseria gonorrhoeae .
+Uncomplicated gonorrhea caused by Neisseria gonorrhoeae.
-Syphilis caused by Treponema pallidum .
+Syphilis caused by Treponema pallidum.
-Yaws caused by Treponema pallidum subspecies pertenue .
+Yaws caused by Treponema pallidum subspecies pertenue.
-Listeriosis due to Listeria monocytogenes .
+Listeriosis due to Listeria monocytogenes.
-Vincent’s infection caused by Fusobacterium fusiforme .
+Vincent's infection caused by Fusobacterium fusiforme.
-Actinomycosis caused by Actinomyces israelii .
+Actinomycosis caused by Actinomyces israelii.
 Infections caused by Clostridium species.

 In acute intestinal amebiasis, doxycycline may be a useful adjunct to amebicides.